Getting Started

 Specify Database Connection

-If you define multiple database connections in the config/database.go file, you can use them through the Connection function of facades.Orm.
+If multiple database connections are defined in config/database.go, you can use them through the Connection function of facades.Orm().
 The connection name passed to Connection should be one of the connections configured in config/database.go:

 Generic Database Interface sql.DB